NeLLi-team/gvclass/README.md

 ```

 **How it works:**
-1. Requires a **single FNA file** (not a directory)
+1. Accepts a **single multi-contig FNA file** (primary use case; directory input is also supported)
-2. Splits file into individual contig files in a temporary directory
+2. Splits each sequence into individual contig files in a temporary directory
 3. Sanitizes contig IDs for filenames (replaces `/\:*?"<>|` and spaces with `_`)
+4. Applies minimum length filter from config (`pipeline.contigs_min_length`, default: `10000` bp)
-4. Processes each contig independently through the full pipeline
+5. Processes each retained contig independently through the full pipeline
-5. Combines results into `gvclass_summary.tsv`
+6. Combines results into `gvclass_summary.tsv`
-6. Cleans up temporary files automatically
+7. Cleans up temporary files automatically

 **Use cases:**
-- Classifying giant virus contigs from metagenome assemblies
-- Processing binned genomes with multiple contigs
+- Screening metagenome contigs before binning
-- Screening assembled sequences for giant virus candidates
+- Evaluating candidate viral contigs as independent genomes
+- Rapid triage when bins are not yet available

+For giant virus-focused analyses, set `pipeline.contigs_min_length` to at least `30000` (preferably `50000`) for more reliable classifications.

 ### Genetic Code Selection